-The PTA membership fee is £20 per family per annum; this is collected by School on behalf of the PTA and will be collected through ParentPay.
-Membership of the PTA is voluntary.
+The PTA membership fee is £20 per family per annum; this voluntary sum is collected by School on behalf of the PTA.
+Funds raised through payment of this fee are used to support key projects and provide resources that benefit all our pupils.